tytydraco/yessleep/out/Four_kids_went_missing_last_summer_My_job_is_to_find_out_how_its_all_connected.md

 The third photo was extremely blurry.
 I could see Charlie sitting in front of a ride, but everything around him was blurry.
 His shirt had the words White Noise on it.

 The last few pictures disturbed me.
-Every single one was of him sleeping, his dog sleeping, and what I assumed to be his parents sleeping.
+Everyone was of him sleeping, his dog sleeping, and what I assumed to be his parents sleeping.
 I quickly put everything back into the box and put the money in my coat pocket.

 I was going to bring the box to the police station but I heard something rustling outside of my house.
 I moved quickly to get my boots on and took a baseball bat from next to my door with me, as I flung the door open I could hear whimpering outside.